gbif/ssg-gb24/content/01_programme/en.md

 **Icebreaker**
 Time: 19:00-
-Venue: [Finnish Museum of Natural History](https://www.luomus.fi/en), Pohjoinen Rautatiekatu 17, Helsinki
+Venue: Finnish Museum of Natural History

 *All Node Managers and Governing Board delegates are invited to join the Icebreaker*